“To know God is to love many things.”

 My colleague Jay McDaniel (editor of JJB) and I went so far as to co-found Fat Soul International.
 Our friends of many faiths, and from many countries, have joined us in this soul-widening adventure.
 Read our Fat Soul Manifesto here.

-The following excerpt from my essay What is Fat Soul Philosophy? sums up my own view about God, Beauty, and the importance of enlarging our souls:
+The following excerpt from my essay What is Fat Soul Philosophy? touches on my own view of God, Beauty, and the importance of enlarging our souls:

 “All you really have to remember about Fat Soul Philosophy is that a fat soul is a beautiful soul.
 In the process world, God is the very Soul of the world, the ultimate instance of The Fat Soul, the One who lures us and all creation toward widening circles of Beauty.
 God yearns for beautiful relationships of earth and sky and people and turtles.
 God yearns for us to know that we are all of a piece, all deeply interwoven and wholly beautiful in our differences.”

 I hope you will join me on this soul-expanding journey!